At a Glance

-Master’s in Special Education
+Special Education Degree

 Azusa Pacific University recognizes the need to provide quality academic programs for graduate students with divergent professional goals and differing educational needs.
-The Master of Arts in Education: Special Education (noncredential) is designed for individuals eager to pursue a master’s in special education with emphases in classroom interventions, bilingual special education strategies, emotional disturbance (behavior analysis), autism spectrum disorders, or resource specialization.
+The Master of Arts in Education: Special Education (noncredential) is designed for individuals eager to pursue a special education degree with emphases in classroom interventions, bilingual special education strategies, emotional disturbance (behavior analysis), autism spectrum disorders, or resource specialization.
 This program does not lead to a California teaching credential.

 The program suits the working professional seeking job opportunities in the areas of disabilities advocacy, private school administration, community college instruction, or as a prerequisite for admission to a doctoral program in special education.